-A 19th C palace and lighthouse on the north-west side of Mount Carmel, built over levels from earlier periods.
-From this site is an ancient path down along the foothills of the Carmel, from the Carmelite Monastery down to Elijah's cave.
+A 19th century palace and lighthouse on the north-west side of Mount Carmel, built over levels from earlier periods.
+From this site is an ancient path down along the foothills of the Carmel, from the Carmelite Monastery down to Elijah’s cave.

 The Monastery is located on the north-west corner of Mount Carmel, adjacent to the upper station of the Haifa Cable car.

 The following aerial view shows the location of the Monastery and the area of Stella Maris.
-You can point on the purple points to navigate to the selected point - in this page and other pages.

 The top of the Carmel, at the area of Stella Maris, was a landmark for sailors approaching the bay of Haifa, since it is seen from a great distance in the Mediterranean sea.
 It was regarded as a Holy place and referred in several ancient sources.

 A Roman/Byzantine site existed at this area.
 A Byzantine church was located at the site of the modern lighthouse, but was destroyed during the Arab conquest, and converted to a mosque.

 During the 12-13 century the Crusaders built a fortress over the ruins of the Byzantine church.
 This castle was part of the fortifications of the Crusaders along the pilgrimage route from acre to Jerusalem .
 It is referred in some Crusaders maps as “Santa Margeretta”, named after a woman that was executed in the 3rd century in Antioch in Pisidia.
 This castle was destroyed after the Crusaders were defeated in 1291, and remained in ruins until the 19th century.